Shopify/hydrogen-v1/.changeset/quiet-rings-sin.md

 '@shopify/hydrogen': patch
 ---

-Improve error thrown in development when entry point crashes on load.
+Improve error thrown in development when entry point fails on load.